 Peer Review Group members are asked to review and comment on papers for submission to the dm+d and provide feedback via email.
 The group consisting of clinical and other professionals can meet if needed.

 Content of dm+d is continually reviewed and improved.
 Releases of up-to-date datasets are provided weekly.
-Medicine Dictionary is kept up to date with latest releases on a monthly basis.
-Last update 29th of October 2013.
+Medicine Dictionary is kept up to date with latest releases on a regular basis unless there are backwards incompatible changes to the dm+d schema.
+Last update 14th of March 2014.

 Website development, hosting and marketing is provided privately by its principal author and developer Franck Malina.
 Franck is information systems architect, web and data developer, not a medical professional.